britishlibrary/peripleo-lanc/source_data/original/README.md

   to be on different content types. (__C) Content seems to be IIIF manifests, manifest URL seems to be constructable from the _url_ parameter.
 (I had trouble accessing some samples though, with a permission error message.)

 - __VisitPlus__.
-An extended Linked Places GeoJSON feature collection of 1,630 Visitor Sites in the UK, not yet linked to other data.
+An extended Linked Places (**xLP**) GeoJSON feature collection of 1,630 Visitor Sites in the UK, not yet linked to other data.
 All have a title and coordinates; those in Wales have a thumbnail URL.
 All but 23 have a URL, although a few point only to Wikidata.
 742 have a description, 551 are assigned a type (though this is simply the county name for Northern Ireland).
-Discussion needed of what linkage might be desirable.
+Discussion needed of what linkage might be desirable, perhaps Wikipedia and/or Geograph images.

 ## Problems/Questions